FrilledShark/flaskCAP/README.md

 Note: The server does not handle forwarding the different domain requests, which has to be done seperately and the server doesn't handle ssl certificates for any domains.

 ## Private Endpoints:

+Private endpoints are used for creating users and getting auth keys associated with the domains.

 ### POST /ccap/private/user